HubRise/website/content/apps/lightspeed-restaurant/troubleshooting/en/ipad-disconnected-errors.md

   }
   ```

-- No devices available to handle the task, the task has been rejected.
+- No devices are available to handle the order, hence it was rejected.

   ```json
   {